finnpwalsh/co2-emissions/README.md

 # CO2 Emissions Project

 This repository is a running project exploring global CO2 emissions, renewable energy, and related World Bank indicators.
-It is actively under development — code, structure, and results will evolve as the analysis progresses.
+It is actively under development; code, structure, and results will evolve as the analysis progresses.

 ---